Is Pet Insurance Worth It? Here Are the Pros and Cons to Consider

 Your car and home are covered—but what about your pet?
 Here are the pros and cons of getting pet insurance, and whether or not it's really worth it.

 You'd do anything for your pet, right?
 Unfortunately, that unconditional love will cost you, especially when it comes to keeping your pet healthy.
-In addition to everyday costs (food, toys, grooming, cleaning expenses), pet owners can spend more than $24 billion on veterinary bills every year, according to the American Veterinary Medical Association.
+In addition to everyday costs (food, toys, grooming, cleaning expenses), pet owners can spend more than $27.8 billion on veterinary bills every year, according to the American Veterinary Medical Association.

 Pet insurance, like any type of insurance, also offers peace of mind.
-"It's heartbreaking to watch families have to decide whether or not they can save their pet's life because of finances," says Donnell Hansen, DVM, an oral surgeon at BluePearl Veterinary Partners in Blaine, Minnesota.
-“Insurance gives you extra resources and helps get rid of the guilt."
+"It's heartbreaking to watch families have to decide whether or not they can save their pet's life because of finances," says Donnell Hansen, DVM, an oral surgeon at BluePearl Veterinary Partners in Blaine, Minn.
+"Insurance gives you extra resources and helps get rid of the guilt."

 Comparing policies side by side is difficult (blame confusing wording).
 If you enroll, you may have to front the money for veterinary bills and then request reimbursement from the insurer.
-Many pet insurance companies will offer low premiums when your pet is young, but as they age, pet insurance rates climb too.
-A large number of plans won't cover charges related to a pre-existing condition, such as diabetes or hip dysplasia (that's why, ideally, you'll want to sign up when they're young for lower rates).
+Many pet insurance companies will offer low premiums when your pet is young, but as they age, pet insurance rates may climb too.
+And not unlike health insurance for humans, a large number of plans won't cover charges related to a preexisting condition, such as diabetes or hip dysplasia (that's why, ideally, you'll want to sign up when they're young for lower rates).